This page is for the original Sgt. Rock, Frank Rock.

 - 30 calibre ammunition belts (slung over shoulder)

 Sgt.
-Rock appears in Liberty Files.
+Rock appears in JSA Liberty Files: The Whistling Skull series.

 Sgt.
-Rock appears in the Another Nail.
+Rock appears in the Justice League of America: Another Nail series.

 Joe Rock is the Sgt.
 Rock/ Sgt.
 Nick Fury.